 Location.
-51° 31.115′ N, 0° 6.004′ W. Marker is in City of London, England.
-Marker can be reached from West Smithfield just north of Little Britain.
-Touch for map.
+51° Touch for map.
 Marker is at or near this postal address: 57A West Smithfield, City of London, England EC1A 9DS, United Kingdom.
+Touch for directions.

 Other nearby markers.
-At least 8 other St. Bartholomew World War I Memorial (a few steps from this marker); Marian Martyrs (a few steps from this marker); Great Rising of 1381 Memorial (within shouting distance of this marker); To The Immortal Memory of Sir William Wallace (within shouting distance of this marker); The Golden Boy of Pye Corner (about 180 meters away, measured in a direct line); John Bray's House (about 210 meters away); Charles Lamb (about 240 meters away); Christ Church (approx. 0.2 kilometers away).
+At least 8 other markers are within walking distance of this marker.
+St. Bartholomew World War I Memorial (a few steps from this marker); Marian Martyrs (a few steps from this marker); Great Rising of 1381 Memorial (within shouting distance of this marker); To The Immortal Memory of Sir William Wallace (within shouting distance of this marker); The Golden Boy of Pye Corner (about 180 meters away, measured in a direct line); John Bray's House (about 210 meters away); Charles Lamb (about 240 meters away); Christ Church (approx. 0.2 kilometers away).
 Touch for a list and map of all markers in City of London.

 More about this marker.
 The marker is located on the path between West Smithfield Street and St Bartholomew the Great.
 In order to see it, one must walk through St. Bartholomew's Gatehouse, and it can be found on the the wall on the left of the path.